henkvancann/FNcompGordian/Legend.md

 	  * *AGPL: GNU Affero General Public License:*
 	 The GNU Affero General Public License is a modified version of the ordinary GNU GPL version 3.
 It has one added requirement: if you run a modified program on a server and let other users communicate with it there, your server must also allow them to download the source code corresponding to the modified version running there.
 The purpose of the GNU Affero GPL is to prevent a problem that affects developers of free programs that are often used on servers.
 ### **Objective**
-* Utilizes 2FA
+* **Utilizes 2FA**
 Two-factor authentication (also known as 2FA) is a type, or subset, of multi-factor authentication.
 It is a method of confirming users' claimed identities by using a combination of two different factors.
 Does the wallet support 2FA?
 Which types of 2FA (like Google, Apple, Yubi, ....)?
-* Cloud integration
+* **Cloud integration**
 Like iCloud, DropBox, etc....
-* Account xprv can be synced to icloud
+* **Account xprv can be synced to icloud**
-* Does accounting
+* **Does accounting**
-* Signs psbt with (BIP174)
+* **Signs psbt with (BIP174)**
+Partially Signed Bitcoin Transactions (PSBTs) are a data format that allows wallets and other tools to exchange information about a Bitcoin transaction and the signatures necessary to complete it.
+A PSBT can be created that identifies a set of UTXOs to spend and a set of outputs to receive that spent value.
+Then information about each UTXO that’s necessary to generate a signature for it can added, possibly by a separate tool, such as the UTXO’s script or its precise bitcoin value.
+The PSBT can then be copied by any means to a program that can sign it.
+For multisig wallets or cases where different wallets control different inputs, this last step can be repeated multiple times by different programs on different copies of the PSBT.
+Multiple PSBTs each with one or more necessary signatures can be integrated into a single PSBT later.
+Finally, that fully signed PSBT can be converted into a complete ready-to-broadcast transaction.
-* Multisig wallet creation
+* **Multisig wallet creation**
+Multi-signature, or multisig, is a wallet configuration that requires at least two keys to authorize a transaction.
+Commonly used by cryptocurrency exchanges to ensure funds can’t be moved by a rogue employee, multisig also has applications for end-users.
+If you’re seeking to enhance the security of your noncustodial bitcoin wallet, multi-signature might be the answer.
-* Uses hot wallets on your node
+* **Uses hot wallets on your node**
+* **Nodes integration:**
-* Nodes integration: Nodle, Raspberry, etc...
+Nodle, Raspberry, etc...
-* Lightning enabled
+* **Lightning enabled**
+The Lightning Network is a network that sits on top of a blockchain to facilitate fast peer-to-peer transactions.
+It’s not exclusive to Bitcoin – other cryptocurrencies such as Litecoin have integrated it.
+The Lightning Network is what’s called an off-chain or layer two solution.
+It allows individuals to transact without having to record every transaction on the blockchain.
+The Lightning Network is separate from the Bitcoin network – it has its own nodes and software, but it nonetheless communicates with the main chain.
+To enter or exit the Lightning Network, you need to create special transactions on the blockchain.
-* Decentralized identity creation
+* **Decentralized identity creation**
+Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
+A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides that it identifies.
+In contrast to typical, federated identifiers, DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
+Specifically, while other parties might be used to help enable the discovery of information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
-* Developer community strength
+* **Developer community strength**
 ### **Type of wallet**
-* Desktop:
+* **Desktop:**
 Is the wallet available as a desktop version?
 If so, what operatinng systems are supported (Mac-OS / Windows / Linux)?
 Are there any minimum specifications concerning versions and developer frameworks.
-* Mobile:
+* **Mobile:**
 Is the wallet available as a mobile version?
 If so, for what devices and operating systems (IOS / Android)?.
 Are there any minimum requirements for the devices or operating systems?
-* Docker
+* **Docker**
 Is the wallet available as (part of) a self hosted Docker based suite of software.
-* Hardware wallet integration:
+* **Hardware wallet integration:**
 Is the wallet compatible with hardware wallets?
 If so, which hardware wallets: Trezor / Ledger / Cold Card / KeepKey / BitBox / Others?
-* Import
+* **Import**
 Importing keys.
+* **Node wallet access:**
-* Node wallet access: Trusted nodes
+Trusted nodes
-* Mix or coinjoin
+* **Mix or coinjoin**
 Broadly speaking, coin mixing could refer to any activity that involves the obfuscation of funds by substituting them with others.
 However, in the cryptocurrency space, coin mixing commonly denotes a service provided by a third-party.
 Typically, the service providers take users’ coins (and a small fee), and return coins that have no link to the sent ones.
 These services are also known as tumblers or mixers.
 CoinJoin is a trustless method for combining multiple Bitcoin payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient or recipients.
 Unlike many other privacy solutions, coinjoin transactions do not require a modification to the bitcoin protocol.
-* Pricing mechanism
+* **Pricing mechanism**
-* Coordinator to be trusted
+* **Coordinator to be trusted**
-* Central servers: For coinjoin?
+* **Central servers: For coinjoin?**
-* Watch only account
+* **Watch only account**
-* Distinctive privacy measures:
+* **Distinctive privacy measures:**
 Like new addresses for each transaction, avoiding Sybill attacks, Tor and VPN support, Ricochet
+* **BIP Support:**
-* BIP Support: Segwit, Bech32, BIP-47
+Segwit, Bech32, BIP-47
-* Stealth mode feature:
+* **Stealth mode feature:**
 Stealth Mode will hide your Wallet install from the Android or IOS home screen and launcher.
 While in stealth mode you will not receive notifications of deposits into your wallet.
 Stealth Mode is good for hiding the fact you have a wallet on your device from casual observers.
 Anyone who has extended unrestricted access to your device would be able find the Wallet on the device.
-* XXXX
+* **XXXX**

 ### **Technical**
  * Coinjoin mixing